 First, I operate at the UK's highest-volume rhinoplasty hospital.
 That comes with a higher facility fee than smaller hospitals.
 Roughly £2,500 against £1,500 to £2,000 elsewhere.
 I think the difference is justified by the volume of rhinoplasty experience the entire team brings to your case, but I want you to know it is there.

 Second, I include things in my fee that other surgeons charge separately.
 Twelve months of follow-up.
 All consultations and pre-operative imaging.
 Splints and dressings.
 Some lower-priced surgeons quote £8,500 but charge £200 per follow-up.
 By the time you have finished your year of recovery, the total cost is similar.
+The July audit shows aftercare inclusions ranging from 14 days to 2 years across published UK prices; that single line in the small print can be worth £600 or more.

 Third, I publish my prices.
 There is a small "transparency tax" in being open.
 Surgeons who do not publish can quote each patient individually, capturing what each is willing to pay.
 I cannot do that.
 So my single published figure has to cover the average case fairly.
 That favours patients with simple anatomy and is a slight premium on patients who would be quoted lower in a non-transparent practice.
 I think it is the more honest deal overall.

 If you want the cheapest rhinoplasty in London, I am not your surgeon.
-If you want a transparent fee for an experienced consultant working at the country's highest-volume rhinoplasty facility, with a published all-inclusive structure and full-year aftercare, I think £10,000 is fair.
+If you want a transparent fee for an experienced consultant working at the country's highest-volume rhinoplasty facility, with a published fee structure and full-year aftercare, I think £10,000 is fair.

 What to do next